micktwomey/2019-04_PyLadies_Python_Packaging/pipenv_pyladies_dublin_2018_11.md

 (In the wrong order and omitting bits to suit my narrative.)

+(Mostly based on git or svn commit logs.)

 ---

 # Problems We Need to Solve in 1995